 Cetina river emerges on the surface at the SE foot of Dinara group near Cetina village at the altitude of 395m and is 105km long.
 Cetina is one of 4 most beautiful Croatian rivers (other three are also karst beauties Krka, Zrmanja & Krupa).
 Its source is really amazing.
 It’s easily described as huge 100m deep, perpendicular chasm filled with crystal clear water.
 Full strength of river is coming out of it.
 Walking around the source is somewhat scary as you look down into blue abyss!
 Little bit further up from the source is entrance into huge Gospodska Pecina cave which contains massive water channels, therefore visit is not possible.
 To visit source of Cetina turn from main Knin-Split road at Civljane village, signs point ‘Cetina’.

 Cetina is also very popular rafting or canoeing river.
 Lot of agencies organize rafting, here are few links where you can find info and more pictures.

-active holidays (Cetina rafting
+Jut-Cetina agency active holidays (Cetina rafting direct link)